OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 For example, the following expression returns the total amount of costs.
 This result might be used inside a Variability Condition to ensure that the deployment costs are within a specific budget.
+There are value expressions which return any kind of value and logic expressions which return Booleans.

 ```yaml linenums="1"
 expression: {add: [{variability_input: costs_offering_a}, {variability_input: costs_offering_b}]}